LeanderHuyghe/Wasting_Prediction/README.md

     tqdm==4.64.1
     joblib==1.1.0

 You require datawig==0.2.0 for the imputation of crop data.
-However this has some dependencies that mess up the set up.
+However, this has some dependencies that mess up the setup.

 ### Running the imputation of crop data
-Since the set up for running th eimputationof crop data is very hard, youcan run it in Google Colab more easily.
-You can try such a run(although lengthy) at this link https://drive.google.com/drive/folders/1Yuq7v_lGaMhVcaR8zFtATXzL-afq1afU
+Since the setup for running the imputation of crop data is very hard, you can run it in Google Colab more easily.
+You can try such a run (although lengthy) at this link https://drive.google.com/drive/folders/1Yuq7v_lGaMhVcaR8zFtATXzL-afq1afU